ghacks Technology News

 Remove old dll files from your system

-DLL Archive is able to clear this mess.
-The freeware scans and verifies all dll files on your system and adds them to a list of dlls that are most likely obsolete.
-Most likely means that there is of course a chance that this dll is still needed and for this purpose DLL Archive archives the dlls which means that they are moved from the system dirs to an archive dir (DLLArchive in the windows folder).
-You have to work with your computer as usual at this point, reboot it for instance and see if everything is still working as intended.
+DLL Archive is a free program that helps you clear this mess.
+The freeware scans and verifies all dll files on your system and adds some to a list of dlls that are most likely obsolete.
+Most likely means that there is of course a chance that a particular dll is still needed.

-If you receive errors you should move the dll that is mentioned back to the system directory.
-I performed a scan and it found more than 450 dll files.
+If you receive errors you should move the dll that is -hopefully - listed in the error message back to the system directory.
+I performed a scan and it found more than 450 dll files that DLL Archive marked as obsolete.
 I decided to archive them all and see what would happen.
 Well, nothing happened at all.
-I was able to reboot my computer, start my programs as usual without problems at all.
+The operating system booted as usual and all programs that I use on a daily basis worked just fine.
+Note that your experience may be different.

 The size of the DLLArchive folder was 196 megabytes, this is huge if you ask me.
 I suggest you keep those files at least for a week and see if any error pops up at a later time.
-If not appears delete them or back them up before you do.
+If none appears delete them or back them up to a CD or DVD before you do so.

 used to have an older free prog til my house burned down.